CanExport SMEs - Applicant’s guide

 Program evaluation

 Evaluating program performance is a key part of the federal government's strategy to manage for results.
-We may ask recipients of the CanExport SMEs program to provide information on how their project has performed to an evaluator.
+Recipients of the CanExport SMEs program may be asked to provide information on how their project has performed to an evaluator.
 Funding recipients may also be asked to respond to a questionnaire to support an evaluation of the program.

 10. Contact us

-If you have questions that this guide does not answer, please contact: CanExportSMEs@international.gc.ca.
+If you have further questions on the program, please contact: canexportsmes@international.gc.ca.

-Please contact the National Research Council of Canada (NRC.CanExport.CNRC@nrc-cnrc.gc.ca) if you have questions about:
+Please contact the NRC IRAP (nrc.canexport.cnrc@nrc-cnrc.gc.ca) if you have questions about:

 - your funding agreement